What You Should Know About Birth Injuries and Brain Damage

 - behavioral issues

-If your child was diagnosed with brain damage due to a birth injury, contact a medical attorney as soon as he or she is diagnosed.
+If your child was diagnosed with brain damage due to birth injury, contact a medical attorney as soon as he or she is diagnosed.